darenhart/resume/README.md

 <span class="gray-light">Jun/2019 - Dec/2020 · Brazil · On-site</span>

-- Contributed on scalable microservices architecture using event-driven programming.
+- Contributed on scalable microservices architecture using REST and pub/sub system.

 - Maintained micro-frontend architecture with React for modular and scalable development.